cyclus/cyclus.github.com/source/user/tutorial/add_commod_recipe.rst

 ++++++++++++++++++++

 |Cyclus| exchanges resources between facilities using a market-like mechanism
 called the **dynamic resource exchange (DRE)**.
-The concept of a commodity is uses to simply indicate which facilities may be interested in trading with each other through the DRE.  **A commodity is therefore nothing more than a unique name that is used to define a set of producers and consumers of a common resource**.
+The concept of a **commodity** is used to simply indicate which facilities may be interested in trading with each other through the DRE.
+A commodity is therefore nothing more than a unique name that is used to define a set of producers and consumers of a common resource.
 A commodity does not necessarily have a specific composition; this will be determined by the agents during the simulation.
-Suppliers then respond to the series of requests with a bid.
+Suppliers then respond to the series of requests with a **bid**.
 A bid supplies a notion of the quantity and quality of a resource to match a request.
 Suppliers may add an arbitrary number of constraints to accompany bids.
 For example, an enriched UOX supplier may be constrained